rust-lang/book/2018-edition/src/ch17-03-oo-design-patterns.md

 the same method on the value in the `state` field of `Option` and set the new value of the `state` field to the result.
-If we had a lot of methods on `Post` that followed this pattern, we might consider defining a macro to eliminate the repetition (see Appendix D for more on macros).
+If we had a lot of methods on `Post` that followed this pattern, we might consider defining a macro to eliminate the repetition (see the “Macros” section in Chapter 19).

 By implementing the state pattern exactly as it’s defined for object-oriented languages, we’re not taking as full advantage of Rust’s strengths as we could.